HugoDaniel/shader_canvas/docs/code.md

 sequentially _and repeatedly_.

-It creates a draw function to perform each action listed as children and then registers a `requestAnimationFrame` for that draw function.
+It creates a draw function to perform each action listed as children and then registers a `requestAnimationFrame` for that draw function (the `setTimeout()` is used instead if a the number of FPS's are specified ).

 It allows the same children that the [`<draw-calls>`](#DrawCalls) accepts.